Greedy Causal Discovery is Geometric: Simulations

-To produce the undirected skeleton in \cref{alg: ske greedy cim} we used the \texttt{skeleton} algorithm in the \texttt{pcalg} package \cite{HB12, KMMCMB12}.
+To produce the undirected skeleton in \Cref{alg: ske greedy cim} we used the \texttt{skeleton} algorithm in the \texttt{pcalg} package \cite{HB12, KMMCMB12}.
 The algorithm \texttt{skeleton} requires a significance level $\alpha$ for the CI tests, which we varied over $\{0.01, 0.001, 0.0001\}$.
-Skeletal greedy CIM, greedy CIM, GES, and GIES all aim to optimize BIC (see \cref{eq: bic}) which we computed for our models via the \texttt{GaussL0penObsScore}-class from the \texttt{pcalg} package.
-In order to fairly compare the different algorithms that are each a single edge-walk along a convex polytope (according to \cref{thm: causal discovery is geometric}) we ran greedy SP with no restarts and unbounded search depth ($r=1$, $d=\infty$) \cite{SUW20}.
-In \cref{fig: algo rec} we see the ratio of models recovered from the samples versus the expected neighborhood size $d$.
-In \cref{fig: algo shd} we compare the model recovery rate and the average Structural Hamming Distance (SHD) (see \cite{TBA06} for a definition) to the true model versus the average expected neighborhood size $d$.
+Skeletal greedy CIM, greedy CIM, GES, and GIES all aim to optimize BIC (see \Cref{eq: bic}) which we computed for our models via the \texttt{GaussL0penObsScore}-class from the \texttt{pcalg} package.
+In order to fairly compare the different algorithms that are each a single edge-walk along a convex polytope (according to \Cref{thm: causal discovery is geometric}) we ran greedy SP with no restarts and unbounded search depth ($r=1$, $d=\infty$) \cite{SUW20}.
+(Note this choice of parameter settings results in greedy SP performing worse than it did for the same simulations in \cite[Figure 5]{SUW20}, as the parameter settings used to generate \cite[Figure 5]{SUW20} were $r = 10$ and $d = 4$.)
+In \Cref{fig: algo rec} we see the ratio of models recovered from the samples versus the expected neighborhood size $d$.
+In \Cref{fig: algo shd} we compare the model recovery rate and the average Structural Hamming Distance (SHD) (see \cite{TBA06} for a definition) to the true model versus the average expected neighborhood size $d$.